Skip to content

 The 112 operator triages the call and forwards you to the right service: medical (SUMMA, SAMUR, 061), police (112 dispatchers route you to Policía Nacional, Guardia Civil, or local police), or fire (Bomberos).

-Every regional 112 centre handles Spanish + English.
-Coastal regions and the islands also handle French, German and Italian as standard.
-The regional language where applicable (Catalan in Catalonia/Balearic Islands, Galician in Galicia, Basque in the Basque Country, Valencian) is also available.
+Every regional 112 centre handles Spanish and English, and coastal regions and the islands also handle French, German and Italian as standard, plus the regional language where applicable (Catalan in Catalonia and the Balearic Islands, Galician in Galicia, Basque in the Basque Country, Valencian).

 If your Spanish is limited, just say "English, please" at the start of the call.
 The operator will switch immediately or connect you to a translator.